ccallawa/alyvix_doc/test_case_building/designer_interface_overview.rst

    :alt: Adding a first component in the Alyvix Designer interface

-Continuing the example from above, the main selection (the Windows Start button) is automatically set as the group element since it was selected first, while the second selection (the Cortana search box) is set as a component within the second group.
+Continuing the example from above, the main selection (the Windows Start button) is automatically set as the group element since it was selected first, while the second area (the Cortana search box) is set as the first component (subselection) within that group.